The University of Southern Queensland offers an MPJM program by distance education. It is a program comprising twelve subjects.

 Assessment requirements vary according to the courses being studied.
 Details are provided in each student’s package.
 To complete each course, it is standardl to submit a number of assignments or reports by scheduled dates.
 Completed assignments are returned to the student with a grade and feedback to further assist their learning.
 Most courses include an end of semester examination.
 Examinations are held at the end of each semester and take place during working hours.
 Timetables are sent out so that students can plan accordingly.

-Claims for exemption should be submitted prior to or at the time of enrolment in a course.
+Claims for exemption should be submitted prior to or at the time of enrollment in a course.
 Each claim will be assessed on individual merit in line with the Faculty’s exemption policies.
 Exemptions approved in this program will not automatically apply to other programs offered by USQ.

 Note: Where exemptions are granted, maximum and minimum durations will be adjusted in the same proportion as exemptions.